The Addams Family (1991 film): Home media

-Ownership issues surrounding the film (with domestic rights being handled by Paramount and international rights held by Orion's successor-in-interest Metro-Goldwyn-Mayer), kept the film out of print overseas after its initial VHS release, which were not resolved until 2013.
+Ownership issues surrounding the film, with domestic rights being handled by Paramount and international rights held by Orion's successor-in-interest Metro-Goldwyn-Mayer, kept the film out of print overseas after its initial VHS release, which were not resolved until 2013.
 In 1993, McDonald's sold low-cost, exclusive VHS editions of The Addams Family and Wayne's World to coincide with the theatrical releases of Addams Family Values and Wayne's World 2, as part of an exclusive distribution deal with Paramount Home Entertainment.

-Paramount Home Entertainment released the film on DVD in 2000; this release contained only two trailers as bonus features.
-The film was reissued in a double feature with Addams Family Values in 2006.
-Warner Home Video released the film on Blu-ray in the United States on September 9, 2014; Warner Bros.
-Home Entertainment (under license from MGM) also released the film on Blu-ray internationally.
+In 2000, Paramount Home Entertainment released the film on DVD.
+This release contained only two trailers as bonus features.
+In 2006, the film was reissued in a double feature with Addams Family Values.
+In September 2014, Warner Home Video released the film on Blu-ray in the United States.
+Warner Bros.
+Home Entertainment, under license from MGM, also released the film on Blu-ray internationally.
 In October 2019, Paramount Pictures released a double-feature Blu-ray of The Addams Family and Addams Family Values, along with single releases of each film.
 In November 2021, the film was re-released on Blu-ray & Ultra HD Blu-ray with an extended version of the Mamushka sequence.

 Reception

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 67% based on 51 reviews, with an average rating of 5.80/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 68% based on 53 reviews, with an average rating of 5.80/10.
 The website's critical consensus reads: "The movie is peppered with amusing sight gags and one-liners, but the disjointed script doesn't cohere into a successful whole".
 On Metacritic, the film has a weighted average score of 57 out of 100 based on 19 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film 2 out of 4 stars, saying it was mildly entertaining but did not add up to much.
 Jonathan Rosenbaum of the Chicago Reader called the film a "collection of one-liners and not much more".
 Variety magazine wrote: "Despite inspired casting and nifty visual trappings, the eagerly awaited Addams Family figures a major disappointment".
 According to the BBC, "it is the top-notch cast that elevates this film from flimsy to sheer delight".

 Accolades

 The Addams Family was awarded Best Horror Film of the Year in 1991 by the Horror Hall of Fame.
 Carel Struycken appeared at the award ceremony to receive the award on behalf of the cast.
 Huston was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance as Morticia.
-The film was nominated for an Academy Award for achievement in costume design.
+The film was nominated for an Academy Award for achievement in costume design, but lost to Bugsy.
 The film won a Golden Raspberry Award for Worst Original Song for the song "Addams Groove" by MC Hammer.
 The film also won an award for Favorite Movie at 1992 Kids' Choice Awards.